-Defendants' assertion that discriminatory intent can be inferred because not all OSS defendants met the charging criteria (e.g., not all OSS defendants were persistent, recidivist, and repeat offenders) is problematic given that they have identified only about 1/4 of the OSS defendants who did not meet the charging criteria.
-19 See Mot. at 84-85 (identifying 9 OSS defendants).
+Defendants' assertion that discriminatory intent can be inferred because not all OSS defendants met the charging criteria (e.g., not all OSS defendants were persistent, recidivist, and repeat offenders) is problematic given that they have identified only about 1/4 of the OSS defendants who did not meet the charging criteria.19 See Mot. at 84-85 (identifying 9 OSS defendants).
 This factual showing is not compelling evidence of discriminatory intent.

 Defendants contend that discriminatory intent can be inferred because the prosecutors did not put in place any policy to ensure against SFPD discriminatory animus.
 See, e.g., Mot. at 90.
-This fact perhaps establishes negligence in management or maybe even deliberate indifference to the disparate consequences of its prosecutorial decisions.
-20 But this would not establish the requisite intentionality currently required under Armstrong to support a claim of selective prosecution.
+This fact perhaps establishes negligence in management or maybe even deliberate indifference to the disparate consequences of its prosecutorial decisions.20 But this would not establish the requisite intentionality currently required under Armstrong to support a claim of selective prosecution.
 Defendants cite Wayte to support their argument, but the language they cite is from the dissent.
 See Reply at 41 n.27 (noting that opening brief failed to identify language from Wayte as coming from the dissent).
-More specifically, Justice Marshall, in dissenting, stated that, to make out a prima facie case of selective prosecution, a person must show (1) "that he is a member of a recognizable, distinct class"; (2) "that a disproportionate number of this case was selected for investigation and possible prosecution"; and (3) "that this selection procedure was subject to abuse or otherwise not neutral."
-Wayte, 470 U.S. at 626 (Marshall, J. dissenting) (emphasis added).
+More specifically, Justice Marshall, in dissenting, stated that, to make out a prima facie case of selective prosecution, a person must show (1) "that he is a of a recognizable, member distinct class"; (2) "that a disproportionate number of this case was selected for investigation and possible prosecution"; and (3) "that this selection procedure was subject to abuse or otherwise not neutral."
+Wayte, 470 U.S. at 626, 105 S.Ct.
+1524 (Marshall, J. dissenting) (emphasis added).
 Justice Marshall, in turn, cited Castaneda v.
-Partida, 430 U.S. 482 (1977), for this proposition, but Castaneda is arguably distinguishable because it was a case involving an equal protection claim in a very specific context - i.e., the grand jury context.
-See id. at 494; see also Batson v.
-Kentucky, 476 U.S. 79, 95 (1986) (stating that, "[i]n cases involving the venire, this Court has found a prima facie case [of discrimination] on proof that members of the defendant's
+Partida, 430 U.S. 482, 97 S.Ct.
+1272, 51 L.Ed.2d 498 (1977), for this proposition, but Castaneda is arguably distinguishable because it was a case involving an equal protection claim in a very specific context-i.e., the grand jury context.
+See id. at 494, 97 S.Ct.
+1272; see also Batson v.
+Kentucky, 476 U.S. 79, 95, 106 S.Ct.
+1712, 90 L.Ed.2d 69 (1986) (stating that, "[i]n cases involving the venire, this Court has found a prima facie case [of discrimination] on proof that members of the defendant's race were substantially underrepresented on the venire from which his jury was drawn, and that the venire was selected under a practice providing 'the opportunity for discrimination'"; adding that "[t]his combination of factors raises the necessary inference of purposeful discrimination because the Court has declined to attribute to chance the absence of black citizens on a particular jury array where the selection mechanism is subject to abuse").
+No court, however, has applied Castaneda or Batson to the specific context of Armstrong.

-19 The government quibbles that a person with high-level criminal history is not the same thing as a repeat offender, see Opp'n at 32, but that seems to be elevating form over substance.
+^{19.} The government quibbles that a person with high-level criminal history is not the same thing as a repeat offender, see Opp'n at 32, but that seems to be elevating form over substance.